Alternative names: Enlarged lymph glands, Lymphadenopathy, Adenopathy, Lymphadenitis,

-The lymphatic system is a complex network of thin vessels, valves, ducts, nodes and organs.
-It helps to protect and maintain the fluid environment of the body by producing, filtering and conveying lymph and by producing various immune blood cells.
+The lymphatic system is a complex network of thin vessels, valves, ducts, nodes and organs (for example the tonsils, spleen, and thymus).
+It helps to protect and maintain the fluid environment of the body by producing, filtering and conveying lymph, and by producing various immune blood cells.
+Lymph is a clear liquid containing white blood cells, proteins, salts, and water.

 Swelling of lymph nodes generally results from localized or systemic infection, abscess formation, or malignancy; other causes of enlarged lymph nodes are extremely rare.
 By far the most common cause of lymph node enlargement is infection.
 As a rule, when swelling appears suddenly and is painful, it is usually caused by injury or an infection.
 Enlargement that comes on gradually and painlessly may result from malignancy or tumor.

 Generally, if you have symptoms of a cold or other minor infection, give the glands about 2 weeks to go back to normal.
-No specific treatment for them is needed.
+No specific treatment is needed.
 If the glands are small (less than 2cm or ¾ inch across), are in your groin or under the chin, and you are a young adult, this is considered normal.
-Children tend to have a more active lymphatic system, so their glands may feel enlarged.
+Children tend to have a more active lymphatic system, so their glands may feel enlarged from time to time.

 Soreness in lymph glands usually disappears in a couple of days without treatment.
 Glands become painful due to the rapid swelling of the gland in the early stages of fighting the infection.
 It takes much longer for the gland to return to normal size than it did to enlarge.